tokio-rs/website/content/tokio/topics/bridging.md

 ---

 In most examples of using Tokio, we mark the main function with `#[tokio::main]` and make the entire project asynchronous.

-However, this is not desirable for all projects.
+In some cases, you may need to run a small portion of synchronous code.
+For more information on that, see [`spawn_blocking`].

+In other cases, it may be easier to structure the application as largely synchronous, with smaller or logically distinct asynchronous portions.
 For instance, a GUI application might want to run the GUI code on the main thread and run a Tokio runtime next to it on another thread.

 This page explains how you can isolate async/await to a small part of your